sigasi/sigasi_insights/content/manual/editions.md

 ## Sigasi Studio Starter

-Sigasi Studio Starter is the best, free VHDL and Verilog editor that works on **single files** only, and *not with projects*.
+Sigasi Studio Starter is the best, free VHDL, Verilog, and SystemVerilog editor that works on **single files** only, and *not with projects*.

-Sigasi Studio Starter works without a license key, but requires [Talkback](/manual/talkback) and you need to keep your version up to date.
+Sigasi Studio Starter works without a license key but requires [Talkback](/manual/talkback) and you need to keep your version up to date.

 ## Sigasi Studio XL